Calories In Khichdi: A Rice and Dal Dish Full of Nutirition & Benefits

 This is equal to one meal.
 This is good for those who have an improper food intake.
 They lack the right kind of protein.

 On the other hand, some individuals do not get enough proteins in their diet.
-It can prevent from getting full and stay energetic.
+It can prevent from getting full and staying energetic.

 Khichdi is packed with fiber.
 Many individuals are not able to take in all the nutrients in a single meal due to the fiber in the form of channa dal.
 This is one of the main reasons people are not able to maintain their weight.
 Obesity It is advisable to avoid eating large portions of proteins because they are digested rapidly, leading to an increased feeling of hunger shortly after.